port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/user-inputs/secret.md

 }
 ```

-- [fernet](https://cryptography.io/en/latest/fernet/) - when using Fernet for symmetric encryption your organization's [Client Secret](../../../build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials) is used as the encryption key.
+- [fernet](https://cryptography.io/en/latest/fernet/) - when using Fernet for symmetric encryption the encryption key will be the first 32 bytes of your organization's [Client Secret](../../../build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials).

 ### Supported Types